rust-lang/log/rfcs/0000-structured-logging.md

 #### Capturing values without implementing `ToValue`

-Instead of implementing `ToValue` on types throughout the ecosystem at all, callers of the `log!` macros could instead create ad-hoc `Value`s from their data:
+Instead of implementing `ToValue` on types throughout the ecosystem, callers of the `log!` macros could instead create ad-hoc `Value`s from their data at the callsite:

 ```rust
 use log::key_values::Value;